Emmy Rossum Marries Mr. Robot Creator Sam Esmail

 Actress Emmy Rossum and Mr. Robot creator Sam Esmail tied the knot in an intimate ceremony in New York City, People confirms.

+The outlet also reports that the two were married at the east 55th street Conservative Synagogue in New York City in front of a guest list that included Robert Downey Jr., William H. Macy, Rami Malek, Christian Slater and Charly Chaikin and Hilary Swank.

 E!
-News has learned their wedding bands are estimated at $75,000 for both.
+News can report that their wedding bands are estimated at $75,000 for both.

-The couple began dating in 2013 after Rossum was cast in Esmail's first full-length film, Comet.
+Esmail wore a black suit.
+The bride wore an off-the-shoulder custom Carolina Herrera wedding gown—something she had been planning to do since late last year.

 Neilson Barnard/Getty Images